 As obvious as this seems, many people allow dirt to accumulate on their workbench before they clean it.
 But if you want your workbench to still look good after a while, you should commit yourself to clean it from time to time.

-Workbenches cost over $200 for the low-end brands while the mid-range brands cost over $1000 and the high-end workbenches could cost over $3,000.
+Workbenches cost over $200 for low-end brands, while mid-range brands cost over $1,000 and high-end workbenches cost over $3,000.
 The cost depends on the quality, features, and brand of the bench.

-Workbenches got made to make life easier for professionals and DIYers alike.
+Workbenches make life easier for professionals and DIYers alike.
 But to get the most from a workbench, you must invest in the right one.
-Due to the differences in needs, you should select one based on your needs following the tips outlined here.
+There are a myriad of products available, and you can select one based on your needs while following the tips outlined here.